ccallawa/alyvix_doc/getting_started/windows_settings.rst

 Where's the trick, though?
 Now we just have two, independent test cases (even though they are in the same file).
 If you run the ``alyvix_robot`` script as before with the object name ``settings``, it doesn't detect anything because the Start Menu is not open.
-How do we chain them together to open the Start Menu, and then open the Settings app?  :hint:`(Hint:  see the next section).`
+How do we chain them together using the Command Prompt to open the Start Menu, and then open the Settings app?
+:hint:`(Hint:  see the next section).`